Santa Maria Public Airport: History

 The airport was built by the United States Army during World War II, known as Santa Maria Army Air Field.
 Its primary mission was to provide training for B-25 bomber pilots, however flight training was abandoned by December 1942.
 The field fell into a state of disuse until the arrival of the Lockheed P-38 twin engine fighter in September 1943.

 During its use by the military Santa Maria AAF also controlled Estrella Army Airfield, near Paso Robles as an auxiliary airfield to support the pilot training activity.

 After the war Santa Barbara County and the city of Santa Maria acquired the land and facilities through two grants in 1948.
 In 1964 the Army Air Field was renamed Santa Maria Public Airport.

+The Santa Maria Museum of Flight opened at the airport in 1988.

 In 2020, the airport was again used for training by a fleet of military jets while Naval Air Station Point Mugu was performing maintenance on its airfield.
-The fleet consisted of six 1960 Hawker Hunters Multi-role fighters and two 1970 IAI Kfir interceptors.
+The fleet consisted of six 1960 Hawker Hunters multi-role fighters and two 1970 IAI Kfir interceptors.

 The Planes of Fame Air Museum announced plans to open a new location at the airport in 2023.